The different types of intermittent fasting

 The short story: It’s simple.
 For some of the day, you don’t eat or drink anything with calories (water, tea, and coffee without milk, cream, or sugar are okay).
 For the rest of the day, you can.

-The longer story: Some time-restricted eating approaches are easier and potentially safer, and the more “hardcore” ones aren’t really more effective.
+The longer story: Some time-restricted eating schedules are easier and potentially safer, and the more “hardcore” ones aren’t really more effective.
 Likewise, as with any food routine, you still want to ensure your body, mind, and soul get everything they need during that eating window.
 For the best results, that means prioritizing nutrient-dense, health-promoting foods like leafy vegetables, lean protein, calcium-rich foods, and healthy fats like seeds and nuts.
-(But don’t worry: No foods are completely off-limits, and one of the major selling points of intermittent fasting is that you can have your cake and eat it, too, as long as you don’t go overboard!)
+(But don’t worry, no foods are completely off-limits, and one of the major selling points of intermittent fasting is that you can have your cake and eat it, too, as long as you don’t go overboard!)

 A major pro of time-restricted eating approaches is that you can structure your eating / fasting schedule as you please.
 Can’t live without that morning muffin?
 Skip dinner the night before, or just have it earlier.
 Can’t imagine not eating alongside Top Chef reruns at night?
 Skip breakfast.